 Fayetteville State University offers a limited number of graduate assistantships.
 The specific criteria which are used in selecting students for assistantships, and the weight assigned to each criterion, are determined by the individual school or college within which the awards are made.
 Generally, these criteria include previous academic record, related work, and/or academic experience, performance in an interview, appropriate test scores, and letters of reference.
-Students wishing to apply for an assistantship should contact the Dean of Graduate Studies for additional information.
+Students wishing to apply for an assistantship should contact the appropriate college or school dean for additional information.